SGT JASON NIELSON

 Mission Accomplished on Dec.
 5, 2007

-SGT Jason Nielson, of Glendale, Ariz., was severely wounded while serving with the 860th Military Police Company on Oct.
-3, 2005.
-SGT Nielson was on a security patrol in Baghdad City, Iraq and while responding to an RPG attack, a sniper shot him from side to side, through the opening of his body armor.
-He sustained severe internal damage, which included spleen damage, kidney nephrectomy, L3 vertebrae fracture, nerve damage from the waist down causing Jason to be an incomplete paraplegic, and many more complications from his injuries to include a Traumatic Brain Injury (TBI) and severe PTSD.
+On Oct.
+3, 2005, Army Sergeant Jason Nielson, of Glendale, Ariz., was severely injured while serving with the 860th Military Police Company.
+SGT Nielson was on a security patrol in Baghdad City, Iraq, and while responding to an RPG attack, a sniper shot him from side to side, through the opening of his body armor.
+He sustained severe internal damage, which included spleen damage, kidney nephrectomy, L3 vertebrae fracture, nerve damage from the waist down causing Jason to be an incomplete paraplegic, and many more complications from his injuries to include a traumatic brain injury (TBI).